Simulation allows for safe testing of experimental code and settings and crashing virtual vehicles is a lot cheaper than crashing real ones!

 - SITL (Software In The Loop) is the simulator most commonly used by developers.
+It is a simple simulator that is built within all SITL builds of ArduPilot.
 It is used by the autotester and other simulators below are actually built on top of SITL

 - Gazebo is the official DARPA virtual robotics simulator

 - XPlane-10 a commercial flight simulator with a rich 3D interface

 - RealFlight a commercial flight simulator with a rich 3D interface and ability to design custom vehicles

 - Morse a robotics simulation environment commonly used in research

 - Replay has no graphical interface but allows re-running master from a dataflash log

 - JSBSim is a sophisticated open-source plane and multicopter simulator with no graphical interface.
 It can be used with a wide variety of airframes.